 Are dogs allowed?

-Yes, we even have dogs as members (see our PAWS membership level)!
+Yes!
 As a responsible pet owner we ask you to abide by all city ordinances including controlling your dog on the leash at all times and cleaning up after your pet while visiting the Arboretum.
 As with our 2 legged visitors, dogs must be kept on the trails at all times (no swimming in the ponds).
 Dogs are allowed in the building lobby – tiled areas only.

 Do you offer birthday parties?

 Birthday party programs are available.
 To see a list of nature-themed birthday parties available and details, click here.

 There are 5 locations on the grounds where wedding or memorial services are permitted.
 The largest location on the Arboretum’s lawn accommodates a maximum of 200 people.
 Click here for more information.

 Do you rent your facilities?